francescopapaleo/neural-audio-spring-reverb/README.md

 # Modeling Spring Reverb with Neural Audio Effects

+## Assessment of different models for the task.

-Working environment for the thesis project.
+This is the working environment for the thesis project.
+A basic command line interface is provided to train, evaluate and test the models.

 To train and save a model: